-Preceden's Collaboration feature lets you invite people one at a time to work with you on a specific timeline.
+Preceden's Collaboration feature lets you invite one or more people to work with you on a specific timeline.

-Preceden's Teams feature lets you have a group of people who can all create timelines and can view and work on each other's timelines.
+Preceden's Teams feature lets you have a group of people who can all view, create or edit each each other's timelines.

-If they create timelines of their own, they could upgrade to a plan that supports collaboration and invite you to work with them on their timelines.
+If they want to create and collaborate on timelines of their own, they must upgrade to a plan that supports collaboration and invite you to work with them on their timelines.

 Teams are for organizations where:

-- All of those people should be able to see and edit each other's timelines
+- Everyone in the account will be able to see and edit each other's timelines.

 For example, you, Bob, and Mary all work at the same company.
 You're all going to be using Preceden to create timelines and want to be able to see and/or work on each other's timelines.

-You could achieve this by having each person sign up for an account, upgrading, and inviting each other to collaborate on every timeline each of you create, but it would be more expensive and a lot more hassle compared to just using teams.
+An alternative way to achieve this would be for each person to sign up for an account, upgrade, and invite each other to collaborate on every timeline created.
+This path would be more expensive and a lot more hassle compared to creating a Team within Preceden.